Living in the Cloud

 SaaS is software that is centrally hosted and accessed over the internet, typically through a web browser rather than installed locally.
 Unlike most traditional software, SaaS operates on a subscription basis, providing software makers with more predictable revenue while also enabling continuous updates and scalability.

-While the subscription model was a strong business driver, SaaS emerged due to advancements that made cloud-based software delivery more practical and efficient for some use-cases.
+While the subscription model is a strong business driver, SaaS also emerged due to advancements that made cloud-based software delivery more practical and efficient for some use-cases. e.g. Today's speedy fiber internet and high-powered data centers made SaaS products more feasible.

-But the "cloud" isn't the panacea that some cloud pundits might imply, especially those that offer cloud services, funnily enough.
+The "cloud" isn't the panacea that most cloud pundits might imply, especially those that offer cloud services, funnily enough.
 Cloud services have their downsides that must be considered.

 More Costly

 Cloud Service Providers (CSPs) are all subscription-based.
 You'll pay monthly or yearly fees, generally per user or based on how much of the cloud service you make use of, depending on the service.
-These fees can be pretty high, sometimes far exceeding the cost of essentially similar functionality as a local implementation, assuming a local solution is available.
-Sometimes there isn't.
+These fees can be pretty high, sometimes far exceeding the cost of essentially similar functionality as a local implementation, assuming a local solution is even available.
+Increasingly they aren't.

 Leaving a CSP

-Just like gym memberships, where signing-up is a cinch, but leaving almost requires an act of congress, so to can a CSP make leaving painful.
-They can do this by making it difficult to export your data (numerous ways they can do that) and charging steep exit fees.
+Just like gym memberships, where signing-up is a cinch, but leaving almost requires an act of congress, so too can a CSP make leaving painful.
+They do this by making it difficult to export your data (numerous ways they can do that) and charging steep exit fees.

 Loss of data autonomy

-Depending on the service, your critical company data might be stored in a data center somewhere, possibly in another country.
+Your company data will be stored in a data center somewhere, possibly in another country.
 It takes a lot of faith to entrust your data to some cloud provider.
 How good are their internal and external access controls and security?
 If in another country, what are that country's privacy laws?

 Dependency on internet